 In this paper, we follow a different approach.
 Instead of relaxing both the maximum cardinality and maximum weight requirements at the same time, we only relax the maximum weight requirement and use an algorithm that always returns maximum cardinality.
-This means that we solve the transversal problems optimally and the assignment problem approximately.
-We only consider graphs that have perfect matchings. \revision{Hence, we approximate weights of a {\em maximum-weight perfect matching} (MWPM) and thus solve the {\em approximate-weight perfect matching} (AWPM) problem on distributed memory machines.}
+Thus, we solve the transversal problem optimally and the assignment problem approximately.
+We only consider graphs that have perfect matchings. \revision{Hence, we relax the maximum weight requirement of a {\em maximum-weight perfect matching} (MWPM) and thus solve the {\em heavy-weight perfect matching} (HWPM) problem on distributed memory machines.}

 The motivation for this problem comes from sparse direct solvers.
 Often, sparse linear systems are too large to be solved in a single node, necessitating distributed-memory solvers such as SuperLU\_DIST~\cite{li2003superlu_dist}.
 Partial pivoting, which is stable in practice, requires dynamic row exchanges that are too expensive to perform in the distributed case.
 Consequently, distributed-memory solvers often resort to static pivoting where the input is pre-permuted to have a ``heavy'' diagonal so that the factorization can proceed without further pivoting.
 The definition of ``heavy'' at the minimum implies having only nonzeros on the diagonal.
 Whether maximizing the product or the sum of absolute values of the diagonal is the right choice for the objective function is debatable, but both can be solved by finding a perfect bipartite matching of maximum weight.
 In this formulation, rows and columns of the sparse matrix serve as vertices on each side of the bipartite graph, and nonzeros as edges between them.